rockschtar/wordpress-metarevisions/README.md

 # Question?
 Issues?

-rockschtar/wordpress-cronjob is hosted on GitLab.
+rockschtar/wordpress-metarevisions is hosted on GitHub.
 Feel free to open issues there for suggestions, questions and real issues.